llooker/looker_bqml-staging/README.md

 Go to the manifest.lkml file

 1. First change the `url` property to the url of your bundle.js, either localhost or wherever you are hosting the code
+2. Set value for the CONNECTION_NAME constant
-2. Second add the following user attributes to your looker instance:
+3. Second add the following user attributes to your looker instance:
       * bigquery_connection_name
       * google_client_id
       * bqml_model_dataset_name